Edward Stephens (Australian settler)

-Life
+Early life

-Stephens was born in London, the tenth child of Rev. John Stephens (1772–1841) who had been president of the Wesleyan Methodist Conference.
-His siblings included John (1806–1850) and Samuel (1808–1840).
+Stephens was born in London, the son of Rev. John Stephens (1772–1841) who had been president of the Wesleyan Methodist Conference.
+His nine other siblings included John (1806–1850) later editor and proprietor of the South Australian Register and Samuel (1808–1840), the South Australian Company's first colonial manager, and the Wesleyan minister and agitator, Joseph Rayner Stephens (1805-1879).